 Based on Alabaster’s appearance in all of the major collections that Pottery Barn put out in 2019, it is safe to say that SW Alabaster has not declined in popularity in the last several years.

 While gray walls ruled for a long time, white walls are becoming the color of choice for homes in 2018 and 2019.

 Trendy colors come in and out of fashion depending on current styles.
-Popular colors though, are more classic in their appeal.
+Timeless colors that are popular are more classic in their appeal.

 Sherwin Williams Alabaster Color Undertones